KingOfMath/CS4160-BlockChain-Syscoin/README.md

 ### 1)Pre check
 Before actually starting our transaction, we should pre-check our transaction states.
+We check if the transaction size is too small, if it is already in the mempool, if there exists any conflict with in-memory transactions, if all the inputs exist and meet standards and other conditions are may add fee rate junk.

 ### 2)Policy Script Check
 This part checks input scripts and signatures, and check again against the current block tip's script verification.
 This is done last to help prevent CPU exhaustion denial-of-service attacks.

 ### 3)Consensus Script Check